-How the Foreign Tax Credit Impacts Your US Expat Taxes
+How the Foreign Tax Credit Impacts Your US Expatriate Taxes

 If you’re an American living and working abroad, you are still required to file US expat taxes.
 However, in order to avoid dual taxation, you have an opportunity to claim the Foreign Tax Credit on your US expat taxes.
 You can claim the Foreign Tax Credit by completing Form 1116 and attaching it to your individual US expat tax return, Form 1040.
-The credit can help reduce the income claimed on your US expat taxes dollar for dollar and reduce your overall tax liability.
+The credit can help reduce the income claimed on your US expatriate taxes, dollar for dollar. and reduce your overall tax liability.

 It’s important to note that the credit cannot be taken against income which has already been excluded by the Foreign Earned Income Exclusion, nor can it exceed the liability on US expat taxes sourced to foreign earned income.

 Learn more about how you can claim the Foreign Tax Credit and reduce your tax liability by watching this short video.
 More detailed information can also be found in our post on the Foreign Tax Credit and Form 1116; click here to read it.

 Don’t get double-taxed, file Form 1116 and you could not only save on your US taxes now, but for years to come.